citusdata/citus_docs/develop/reference_ddl.rst

 Co-location is the practice of dividing data tactically, keeping related information on the same machines to enable efficient relational operations, while taking advantage of the horizontal scalability for the whole dataset.
 For more information and examples see :ref:`colocation`.

 Tables are co-located in groups.
 To manually control a table's co-location group assignment use the optional :code:`colocate_with` parameter of :code:`create_distributed_table`.
 If you don't care about a table's co-location then omit this parameter.
-It defaults to the value :code:`'default'`, which groups the table with any other default co-location table having the same distribution column type, shard count, and replication factor.
+It defaults to the value :code:`'default'`, which groups the table with any other default co-location table having the same distribution column type, and shard count.
 If you want to break or update this implicit colocation, you can use ``update_distributed_table_colocation()``.

 .. code-block:: postgresql